7 Days in Rome Italy - How to spend the perfect week

 We have so many wonderful places to visit within 2 hours from Rome, such as Pompeii, Tivoli, Ostia Antica, Florence, Naples, and much more.

-Visit my dedicated page here.
+Visit my dedicated page about Rome day trips.

 Day 5 – option 4 – Day off

-Depending on your energy level and pace, you may want to have a day of no plans so you can sleep in, wander, do some reading, writing, etc.
+Depending on your energy level and pace, you may want to have a day of no plans so you can sleep in, wander, do some reading, writing, shopping, etc.

 Day 6 – Galleria Borghese